nbeversl/urtext_docs/README.md

 ├── Duplicate Pointers"Duplicate Pointers"
     └── Example Child Node Using a Node Pointer"Example Child Node Using a Node Pointer" └── Recursive Node Pointers"Recursive Node Pointers"
-    ├── Version: 0.2.0-alpha"Version: 0.2.0-alpha"
+    ├── Urtext Documentation"Urtext Documentation"
         ├── Using this document"Using this document"
             ├── With Sublime Text"With Sublime Text"
-            ├── With Pythonista"With Pythonista"
-            └── Standalone"Standalone"
+            └── Using Pythonista Urtext"Using Pythonista Urtext"
         ├── About Urtext"About Urtext"
         ├── Setup"Setup"
         ├── Nodes"Nodes"